EffectOrientedProgramming/book/Chapters/11_Reliability.md

     val contractBreaches = Ref.make(0).run

     ZIO
+      .foreachPar(List.fill(50_000)(())):
-      .foreachPar(List.fill(50_000)(())): _ => // james still hates this
+        _ => // james still hates this
           defer:
             val hedged =
               logicThatSporadicallyLocksUp.race:
-              logicThatSporadicallyLocksUp.delay:
+                logicThatSporadicallyLocksUp
+                  .delay:
                     25.millis

-          // TODO How do we make this demo more obvious?
+            // TODO How do we make this demo more
+            // obvious?
-          //   The request is returning the hypothetical runtime, but that's
+            // The request is returning the
+            // hypothetical runtime, but that's
-          //   not clear from the code that will be visible to the reader. val duration = hedged.run
+            // not clear from the code that will
+            // be visible to the reader.
+            val duration = hedged.run
             if (duration > 1.second)
-            contractBreaches
-              .update(_ + 1)
+              contractBreaches.update(_ + 1).run
-              .run
       .run

     contractBreaches
       .get
       .debug("Contract Breaches")
       .run
 ```